-(i) A chaotic level, where he/she does not arrive at a

-comprehensive overview of the task.
-He/she works helterskelter, remains without plan, and is active without really being meaningfully involved.
-Kotze (107, 97) says that such a grasp is evidence of a predominantly pathic attunement by means of sensing;

-(ii) a stereotypic level, where he/she stagnates in trial-anderror methods, and relies on "luck", in the hope that he/she will succeed.
-On such a level, he/she usually discovers that his/her method does not lead to a solution, and this gives rise to anxiety and tension;

-(iii) a concrete-practical level, where there are signs of improved planning and methods.
+- (i) A chaotic level, where he/she does not arrive at a comprehensive overview of the task.
+He/she works helter-skelter, remains without plan, and is active without really being meaningfully involved.
+Kotze (107, 97) says that such a grasp is evidence of a predominantly pathic attunement by means of sensing; - (ii) a stereotypic level, where he/she stagnates in trial-anderror methods, and relies on "luck", in the hope that he/she will succeed.
+On such a level, he/she usually discovers that his/her method does not lead to a solution, and this gives rise to anxiety and tension; - (iii) a concrete-practical level, where there are signs of improved planning and methods.
 There is an active attempt, and the preliminary actions are brought into relation with the real aim.
-There are usually periods of looking, gauging, trialand-error, alternating with purposive activity; and and systematizing and, thus, of cognitive/gnostic lived experiencing. and the adequate actualization of perceiving, thinking, etc. according to Kotze (107, 97).

-(iv) a coordinated-abstract level, where there are indications that he/she plans before he/she acts.
+There are usually periods of looking, gauging, trial-and-error, alternating with purposive activity; and - (iv) a coordinated-abstract level, where there are indications that he/she plans before he/she acts.
 He/she shows that he/she has insight into the structure of the ultimate aim, and that his/her handling of the material is continually directed to achieving that aim.
-His/her involvement gives evidence of schematizing,
+His/her involvement gives evidence of schematizing, and systematizing and, thus, of cognitive/gnostic lived experiencing. and the adequate actualization of perceiving, thinking, etc. according to Kotze (107, 97).